Pylons/pyramid/docs/narr/advanced-features.rst

 Much better!

 You can share your configuration code with others, too.
-Package it up and call :meth:`~pyramid.config.Configurator.add_directive` from within a function called when another user uses the :meth:`~pyramid.config.Configurator.include` method against your code.
+Add your code to a Python package.
+Put the call to :meth:`~pyramid.config.Configurator.add_directive` in a function.
+When other programmers install your package, they'll be able to use your configuration by passing your function to a call to :meth:`~pyramid.config.Configurator.include`.

 .. seealso::